apache/nifi-minifi-cpp/ThirdParties.md

 When using the `URL` download method, **always** use `URL_HASH` with SHA256 to verify the integrity of the downloaded artifact.

-When using the `GIT` download method, prefer to use the textual tag of the release instead of the commit id as the `GIT_TAG`.
+When using the `GIT` download method, use the textual tag of the release instead of the commit id as the `GIT_TAG`.

 ### Patching
 Adding patches to a third party is sometimes necessary, but maintaining a local patch set is error-prone and takes a lot of work.